CoinOpLLC/mule/docs/TheBookOfBooks.md

    - `open += expect.n`
    - `expect.n = empty`

 *Note*: no `Folio.Key`s need be exchanged at all, because `join` does all the work.
-Both `expect` and `escrow` are left empty in a successful settlement, and are therefore eliminated on snapshot (`key`s which reference empty `Folio`s are dropped).
+Both scratch `Folio`s, `expect` and `escrow`, are left empty in a successful settlement, and are therefore eliminated on snapshot (`key`s which reference empty `Folio`s are dropped).

 ### Markets

-This section skips ahead a bit, and describes how `Transaction`s are agreed upon by the parties to them, prior to those `Transaction` recording in the `Ledger`.
+This section describes how `Transaction`s are agreed upon by the parties to them, prior to those `Transaction` recording in the `Ledger`.

 It should be understood that `Market`s cannot be defined without reference to real world agents, but we'll ignore that aspect for now and continue to add detail arount the processing of `Transaction`s.

 `Internal` markets can be defined where
 - all parties are "on Ledger"
 - internal transactions save on external transaction costs
 - self clearing / self settling
 - possible to implement netting

 `External` market integration topics include
 - API integrations
 - `MIC` code identities (reference data)
 - Virtual markets (procedural order routers)

 #### Market Data Systems